-- Earn a B- average or better in education core classes. - Earn no more than 1 C-, C, or C+ in any education course; if a second C is earned, the candidate must retake one of the courses. - Give evidence of continuing growth in the knowledge, skills and dispositions of the program; - Maintain the 2.75 GPA and other qualifications required for admission to the program; and - Maintain work in TK 20. - Comply with College-wide Academic Policies and Procedures.
+- Earn a B- average or better in education core classes. - Earn no more than one (1) C-, C, or C+ in any Education course (ED); if a second C is earned, the candidate must retake all but one (1) of the C level ED grades. - Give evidence of continuing growth in the knowledge, skills, and dispositions of the program. - Maintain the 2.75 GPA and other qualifications required for admission to the program: and - Maintain appropriate, required coursework in TK 20. - Comply with College-wide Academic Policies and Procedures.